 If your business is considering hiring contractors from other countries, you may have questions about the best way to pay them across international borders.
-Hiring contractors outside your home country does increase access to top talent, but there are different issues to consider when setting up contracts and payment methods.
+Hiring contractors outside your home country does increase access to top talent.
+However, there are different issues to consider when setting up contracts and payment methods.

-We have put together your best options for paying international contractors, to keep it simple and without excessive risk.
+We have put together your best options to pay international contractors while keeping it simple and without excessive risk.

 Contractor Taxation is a third-party platform that offers your business a trusted and reliable method for paying international contractors.
 We manage the payments, withholding and taxes, to ensure complete compliance in the contractor’s location.
 Because payments are handled by us, there is little risk that your contractor could be classified as an employee, or that there are disputes about project completion or compensation.